Eating Disorder Therapy in Philadelphia | LGBTQ+ Affirming Treatment

 Specialized Support for LGBTQ+ and Gender-Diverse Individuals.

-As a queer therapist with deep roots in the trans community, I know how painful it can feel when your care doesn’t reflect your reality.
-In our work together, your full identity isn’t just accepted—it’s central to how we heal.
+As someone deeply connected to the queer and trans community, I understand how identity, marginalization, and eating disorders intersect.
+In our work together, your full identity isn’t just accepted—it’s central to how you heal.

 If you’re trans or non-binary, it might feel complicated to live in a body that doesn’t always match how you see yourself.
 When body image, gender dysphoria, and eating struggles all mix together, it can feel like a constant tug-of-war inside.